tina4stack/tina4php-debug/README.md

 ![](.README_images/0021cfaf.png)

-Exception handling and errors will be published to the screen automatically for you.
+Tina4 debug exception handling and errors will be published to the screen automatically for you.

 ![](.README_images/1168b9b3.png)